arisaslani/hello-world-python/README.md

 # hello-world-python
-learn python - from zero to hero
+i want to learn python - from zero to hero